-The Arthritis Foundation is proud to offer a college scholarship opportunity.
-The Winterhoff Arthritis Scholarship is awarded annually to deserving students with arthritis or a related rheumatic disease who impact the arthritis community, serving as positive role models and leaders; and live their best life, empowering others to do the same.
-Additional details can be found here: www.arthritis.org/winterhoffscholarship
+The Arthritis Foundation is proud to offer a college scholarship opportunity, the Champions Arthritis Scholarship is awarded annually to deserving students with arthritis or a related rheumatic disease who impact the arthritis community, serving as positive role models and leaders; and live their best life, empowering others to do the same.
+Application process is January – March 31.
+Visit https://www.arthritis.org/scholarship for more information.

 The Arthritis Foundation’s JA Power Pack is a toolkit with useful information and tools to assist newly-diagnosed children and teens, as well as their parents.
-These resources were designed to give you and your family the power to make living with JA easier.
-Knowing what to expect and how to deal with it is the key to better living with JA.
+These resources were designed to give families the power to make living with JA easier.
+JA Power Packs can be ordered in one of the following ways:

 The Arthritis Foundation is here to turn obstacles for kids with arthritis or a pediatric rheumatic disease and their families into opportunities to say Yes.
 We champion life-changing solutions and medical advancements and ways for families to connect, break down barriers in healthcare and join the fight for a cure.
 The Arthritis Foundation and CARRA have been working together for almost 20 years, combining our areas of expertise to address questions and find solutions that are important to the community we support.
 Our collaboration has led to amazing progress.
 Together, we’ve gained so much more knowledge.